nest-desktop/nest-desktop/docs/reference/structural-overview.rst

 Navigation sidebar
 ******************

+The navigation sidebar is the main navigation element and available in (nearly) every view.
-The navigation sidebar contains the following icon buttons, which lead to the pages described below.
+It contains the following icon buttons, which lead to the pages described below.

 For a lot of these buttons, there are further options available via right click.

 Project